Introduction to Numerical Analysis

 This brings us to julia, which combines many of the best features of the previous two options. julia is an exciting new language developed over the past several years at MIT.
 It is as easy to use as matlab (which means it is much easier to get started with numerical programming in julia than in c/c++), but it has the critical advantage of being free, open-source software, so there is no fear of ever losing access to it, nor of wanting to share your codes with someone who doesn't have it herself.
 It is significantly faster than matlab (again, this is not a crucial concern for 18.330) and has an enthusiastic and rapidly growing base of users and contributors.
 This means, in particular, that (a) if you request a new feature you have a decent chance of getting somebody to implement it for you, and (b) there are lots of opportunities for you to contribute to this cool new project.
 (For example, implementing some pieces of numerical software for inclusion in the julia distribution would be a great final project for 18.330.)
 The main difficulty with julia is that it is quite new and hence a little rough around the edges.
 Certain things that you would expect to just work in more mature packages may turn out to be incompletely implemented or (alas) buggy in julia.
 The good news is that the aforementioned enthusiatic developer base is vigilant about addressing bug reports, so any issues that you encounter will probably get fixed quickly; however, using julia has a bit of a scrappy startup / wild-wild-west feel to it which may not appeal to all students.

 See below for programming examples and tutorial walkthroughs to get you started with numerical programming in each of these three languages.
-We will also hold special office hours during the first week of class to make sure you are up and running with the programming language of your choice.

 You may (and are encouraged to) work together on PSets, but you must write up and turn in your own solutions.
 For problems involving computer programs, you must submit a listing of your program and its output together with your PSet.
 If you work with other students to write your program, each student in your study group must separately type in and execute the program to generate a listing submitted with the PSet.
 This is to ensure that you become familiar with the mechanics and semantics (semicolons, parentheses, etc.) of programming.